 On Company Website1

-Jake’s Choice Dog Food receives the Advisor’s second-lowest tier rating of 1.5 stars.
+Jake’s Choice Dog Food receives the Advisor’s lowest-tier rating of 1.5 stars.

 The Jake’s Choice product line includes five dry dog foods.